amanfoundongithub/slate/source/index.html.md

 ```

-> The above request, on a successful request, returns JSON structured like this:
+> The above request, on a success, returns JSON structured like this:

 ```json
 {